tlevine/dada.pink/user-2015/index.md

            main = 'A projectile', sub = 'Position over time') text(x = x, y = y, label = paste0('t=', t))
     }

+Here's a function that plots
+the position of a projectile.
+Don't worry that much about how it works.

 #### Plot a single frame.
 We can plot the position at a given time.